-Sometimes it is interesting to make hole directly on a BSpline patch: this is useful if you want a smaller number of patches or if you want to avoid tangency problem between surfaces.
+Sometimes it is interesting to make holes directly on the patches: this is useful if you want a smaller number of patches or if you want to avoid tangency problem between surfaces.
+To do this, the best way is to have a patch larger than the hole.